 - You must have moved into your new home.
 Housing Benefit is normally only paid from the date you moved in so you should move into your new home straight away.
 We can only award Housing Benefit before the date you move in in special cases and;

 - It could not be avoided that you pay rent at both homes.
 Most moves can be planned in advance but there may be reasons why you needed to move quickly (e.g. your new home is specially adapted for a disability).

+You will need to provide the dates that you need housing benefit to be paid for and explain why you have been charged rent for two properties.
 We will need confirmation from your landlord at your previous address of the date you have been charged rent to.